chrisemunt/mgsql/README.md

 An SQL engine for **YottaDB** and other **M-like** databases.

 Chris Munt <cmunt@mgateway.com>
-30 September 2021, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+3 February 2022, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

-* Current Release: Version: 1.3; Revision 21
+* Current Release: Version: 1.4; Revision 22
 * [Release Notes](#RelNotes) can be found at the end of this document.

 Contents